If you're thinking about using emergency contraception, you may wonder: What will I feel like afterward?

 Emergency Contraception IUD: Getting It, Side Effects

-The copper-T IUD (Paragard) is a small T-shaped piece of plastic and copper.
-To use it for emergency contraception, a doctor or other health professional will insert it in your uterus.
+The copper-T IUD (ParaGard) is a small T-shaped piece of plastic and copper that can be used as both emergency contraception and as ongoing birth control.
+To use it for emergency contraception, a doctor or other health professional needs to insert it in your uterus within 5 days of when you had sex.
 The procedure may feel like a Pap smear.
-It will be uncomfortable -- like mild cramps -- but take only a few minutes.
+It will be uncomfortable -- like mild cramps -- but it takes only a few minutes.

 Once it's in, you won't be able to feel it.
 Your doctor will show you how to check that it’s still in position once a month.
 You just have to feel for a string that extends into your vagina.

 After you have the copper IUD, you may have heavier periods with more cramping than before.